-- 1. If the ATV hasn't started rolling backwards yet, follow the procedure for the K-turn, OR - 2.
-If the ATV is already rolling backward, both the operator and the passenger should lean as far forward as possible and the operator can be standing up on the footrests. - 3.
+- If the ATV hasn't started rolling backwards yet, follow the procedure for the K-Turn, OR - 2.
+If the ATV is already rolling backward, lean as far forward as possible standing up on the footrests. - 3.
 Nice and easy, apply the hand brake lever. - 4.
-When you come to a stop, follow the procedure for the K-turn.
+When you come to a stop, follow the procedure for the K-turn. - 5.
+If the ATV continues to roll backward, dismount immediately on the uphill side.